sethhoward/iBrogueCE/README.md

 ### Brogue CE : iPad Edition
 This iPad Edition of BrogueCE (Brogue Community Edition) continues a port first made available by Seth Howard.
-This port takes work that tmewett did for advancing the Brogue game on the PC, Mac, and Linux systems, and makes it run under iPad OS.
+This port takes work that @tmewett did for advancing the Brogue game on the PC, Mac, and Linux systems, and makes it run under iPad OS.